octokit/plugin-rest-endpoint-methods.js/docs/teams/addOrUpdateMembershipForUserInOrg.md

   <tbody>
     <tr><td>org</td><td>yes</td><td>

+The organization name.
+The name is not case sensitive.

 </td></tr>
 <tr><td>team_slug</td><td>yes</td><td>

-team_slug parameter
+The slug of the team name.

 </td></tr>
 <tr><td>username</td><td>yes</td><td>

+The handle for the GitHub user account.

 </td></tr>
 <tr><td>role</td><td>no</td><td>

 The role that this user should have in the team.
-Can be one of:
-\* `member` - a normal member of the team.
-\* `maintainer` - a team maintainer.
-Able to add/remove other team members, promote other team members to team maintainer, and edit the team's name and description.

 </td></tr>
   </tbody>